 With the right design solutions, your galley kitchen can feel streamlined and efficient.
 Keep these three solutions in mind when setting up your galley kitchen.

 Keep It Light

-While the black kitchen trend has been making waves in recent years, darker rooms tend to absorb the light and appear smaller.
+While the black modular kitchen designs trend has been making waves in recent years, darker rooms tend to absorb the light and appear smaller.
 When working with a galley kitchen, it’s best to keep your color schemes light and airy.